11 Easy Caviar Recipes and Essential Techniques

 Butter is your best friend when making a soft scramble, and while there is some technique involved, the process is pretty intuitive.

-Whisk your eggs to perfection, then pour them slowly into a heavily buttered pan at medium-low heat.
+Whisk your eggs to perfection, then pour them slowly into a heavily buttered pan over medium-low heat.
 With a silicone spatula (flexibility is key), mix the eggs in the pan steadily for several minutes at a time, stopping only to let them take form for a few seconds at a time.

-11. Homemade Vanilla Custard with Caviar
+11. Homemade Vanilla Custard With Caviar

 Scooping caviar into each cup will make this homemade dessert a smash hit and a perfect end to the evening.

-Last Updated 7/29/22
+Last Updated 10/7/2025